 Trade is a viable option for Samoa's economic development with the potential to contribute to greater economic activity and job creation.
-Through trade agreements, market access (duty-free) of exports are secured; trade cooperation with key trading partners are strengthened to develop and expand trade and investment opportunities for Samoa; as well as address trade impediments and challenges including supply side constraints and raising awareness of all stakeholders.
+Through trade agreements, market access of exports are secured; trade cooperation with key trading partners are strengthened to develop and expand trade and investment opportunities for Samoa; as well as trade impediments and challenges being addressed including supply side constraints and raising awareness of all stakeholders.

-The World Trade Organization has a total of 164 Members and Samoa has been a member since 2012.
+The World Trade Organization has a total of 166 Members and Samoa has been a member since 2012.
 As a member, Samoa is obligated to adhere to the key principles of the multilateral rules based organization such as the Most Favored Nation, the National Treatment as well as the Transparency principles.
 These rules work to ensure that Samoa implements its commitments, as contained in its Working Party Report, to provide a stable macroeconomic environment to facilitate/encourage foreign investment and improve private sector development domestically and abroad.

 In addition, Samoa has preferential market access to the EU market under the EU-Pacific Interim Economic Partnership Agreement since 2018.
 Products from Samoa can enter the EU market at preferential rates on the condition that those products meet the eligibility criteria or the Rules of Origin.
-Further.
-Preferential market access of Samoa products to the UK market under the UK-Pacific Interim Economic Partnership Agreement is currently in discussions with a timeframe to conclude in 2021.
+Further, preferential market access of Samoa products to the UK market under the UK-Pacific Interim Economic Partnership Agreement has also been made possible.

-At the regional level, Samoa has been a member of the Pacific Island Countries Agreement since 2003.
+At the regional level, Samoa has been a member of the Pacific Island Countries Agreement (PICTA) since 2003.
 It is the first; and remains the only Free Trade Agreement between the 14 Forum Island Countries (excludes Australia and New Zealand).

 Samoa is also a member of Pacific Agreement on Closer Economic Relations (PACER) Plus which entered into force in December 2020.
-It is a trade and development agreement amongst the Forum Island Countries and Australia and New Zealand and has benefits far-reaching than the non-reciprocal arrangement SPARTECA (1981).
-Parties to the PACER Plus are New Zealand, Australia, Samoa, Kiribati, Tonga, Solomon Islands, Niue, Cook Islands, Nauru, Tuvalu and Vanuatu.
+It is a trade and development agreement amongst the Forum Island Countries and Australia and New Zealand and has wider benefits than the non-reciprocal arrangement SPARTECA (1981).
+Parties to the PACER Plus are Australia, Cook Islands, Kiribati, New Zealand, Niue, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+Nauru has signed the agreement but has not yet ratified.